SSH Connections Using PuTTY on Windows

 Download and run the PuTTY installer from here.

 Click Open to start an SSH session.
-If you have never previously logged into this system with PuTTY (we’ll assume here you have not), you will see a message alerting you that the server’s SSH key fingerprint is new, and asking if you want to proceed.
+If you have never previously logged into this system with PuTTY, you will see a message alerting you that the server’s SSH key fingerprint is new, and asking if you want to proceed.

 Do not click anything yet!
-You first need to verify the fingerprint.
+Verify the fingerprint first.

 Use Lish to log in to your Linode.
 Use the command below to query OpenSSH for your Linode’s SSH fingerprint: